A University of the United Church of Christ

-The College was founded in 1871 by the German Evangelical Synod of the Northwest, a predecessor of the UCC.
+The University was founded in 1871 by the German Evangelical Synod of the Northwest, a predecessor of the UCC.
 The church’s core values of open engagement and social justice have guided us ever since.

 A Focus on Values

-In the UCC’s spirit of radical hospitality, Elmhurst College welcomes people of all faiths—and of no faith.
+In the UCC’s spirit of radical hospitality, Elmhurst University welcomes people of all faiths—and of no faith.
 We encourage students of all beliefs to examine their values, confront moral questions and prepare to lead meaningful and purposeful lives.

 - Several student organizations promote religious or spiritual values, including the Spiritual Life Council, the Catholic Student Association and the Muslim Student Association.